saran13raj/streamify/README.md

 It's best to sort Tailwind classes using [Tailwind prettier](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier).
 So it's easy find the exact class while debugging if you understand by what order Tailwind orders in CSS.

+Should add more units and integration tests for full coverage.

 > All the songs listed are from few of my favorite artists.
 Most streamed chart lists my top 5 favorite songs at this time.

 Demo - https://streamify-9g1.pages.dev